remykarem/remykarem.github.io/books-src/cryptography-book/src/preface.md

 Therefore, many cryptographic objects are represented as binary data aka byte arrays (eg. shared secrets) and numbers (eg. modulus of RSA).

-Binary data is usually represented as text using Base64 encoding or hexadecimal string.
+Binary data is usually represented as hexadecimal string or encoded using Base64.

 Numbers are usually represented as... idk I can't think of an example.